Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

 The solution of this equation is

-Inserting this expression for $z_j$ into Eq.~(\ref{eq:EQ0018}), one obtains
+Inserting this expression for $z_j$ into Eq.~(\ref{eq:EQ010}), one obtains

-Expression (\ref{eq:EQ0020}) yields the minimal $\chi^2$ value for the reproduction of the $j$-th data set, containing $N_j$ data points.
-In fact, one additional measurement had been made on this data set, namely the one fixing its absolute normalisation, which is known with relative uncertainty $\delta z_j$.
-Therefore, the NDF for this data set is equal to $N_j + 1 - 1 = N_j$; the subtraction of one unit is due to the use of Eq.~(\ref{eq:EQ0019}) as a constraint, fixing the value of the scale factor $z_j$.
-Therefore, the quantity $(\chi_j^2)_{\rm min}$ of Eq.~(\ref{eq:EQ0020}) is expected to follow the $\chi^2$ distribution with $\nu = N_j$ DOFs.
-To obtain the p-value of the overall reproduction of the $j$-th data set, one uses Eq.~(\ref{eq:EQ0016}) with $f(x)=f(x,\nu)$ of Eq.~(\ref{eq:EQ0017}), along with $x_0=(\chi_j^2)_{\rm min}$ and $\nu=N_j$.
+Expression (\ref{eq:EQ012}) yields the minimal $\chi^2$ value for the reproduction of the dataset, containing $N_j$ datapoints.
+In fact, one additional measurement had been made on that dataset, namely the one fixing its absolute normalisation, which is known with relative uncertainty $\delta z_j$.
+Therefore, the NDF for this dataset is equal to $N_j + 1 - 1 = N_j$; the subtraction of one unit is due to the use of Eq.~(\ref{eq:EQ011}) as a constraint, fixing the value of the scale factor $z_j$.
+Therefore, the quantity $(\chi^2_j)_{\rm min}$ of Eq.~(\ref{eq:EQ012}) is expected to follow the $\chi^2$ distribution with $\nu = N_j$ DoFs.
+To obtain the p-value of the overall reproduction of the dataset, one uses Eq.~(\ref{eq:EQ007}) with $f(x)=f(x,\nu)$ of Eq.~(\ref{eq:EQ008}), along with $x_0=(\chi^2_j)_{\rm min}$ and $\nu=N_j$.

-Two additional tests on each data set are possible.
-These tests are useful in case that the overall reproduction of a data set is poor; they enable a decision on whether the poor reproduction is to be blamed on the shape or on the absolute normalisation of the data set. \begin{itemize} \item To examine the shape of the $j$-th data set (with respect to that of the BLS), one needs to allow the BLS to reproduce the data set regardless of the floating contribution in Eq.~(\ref{eq:EQ0018}).
-This is equivalent to setting $\delta z_j \rightarrow \infty$ or $(\delta z_j)^{-2}=0$ in Eqs.~(\ref{eq:EQ0019}) and (\ref{eq:EQ0020}).
-The corresponding quantities will be denoted as $\hat{z}_j$ and $(\chi^2_j)_{\rm stat}$, respectively; the quantity $(\chi^2_j)_{\rm stat}$ represents the fluctuation in the $j$-th data set which (assuming the correctness of the shape of the data set) is of pure statistical nature.
+Two additional tests on each dataset are possible.
+These tests are helpful when the overall reproduction of a dataset is poor; they may determine whether the deficient reproduction is to be blamed on the shape or on the absolute normalisation of the dataset. \begin{itemize} \item To examine the shape of the dataset (with respect to that of the BLS), one needs to allow the BLS to reproduce the dataset regardless of the rescaling contribution in Eq.~(\ref{eq:EQ010}).
+This is equivalent to setting $\delta z_j \to \infty$ or $(\delta z_j)^{-2}=0$ in Eqs.~(\ref{eq:EQ011}) and (\ref{eq:EQ012}).
+The corresponding quantities will be denoted as $\hat{z}_j$ (optimal scale factor) and $(\chi^2_j)_{\rm stat}$, respectively.
+The quantity $(\chi^2_j)_{\rm stat}$ represents the fluctuation in the dataset which (assuming the correctness of the shape of the BLS) is of pure statistical nature.